Deploy Generated Standalone Executable Programs To Target Hardware

 .hrtmodel.h

-, use the following statement in your system target file:%assign AutoBuildProcedure = 0
+, add this statement to your system target file:%assign AutoBuildProcedure = 0

-If you have cleared the model configuration parameter Terminate function required, remove or comment out the following items in your production version of
+If you cleared model configuration parameter Terminate function required, remove or comment out these items in your production version of

 rt_main.c